How to Plan a Travel Budget: 12 Tips to Enjoy More While Spending Less

 There are a few things I don’t recommend skipping or compromising just to save money.

 This is a must!
-Seriously - don’t think about hedging your bets on staying healthy or avoiding an accident because you just never know!
+Don't assume good health is a given just because you're on holiday — you simply never know.
 My husband and I had one trip that sadly included an ambulance ride, 2 hospital visits, 26 stitches, a consult with a plastic surgeon, and pain medications.
 (And a new ballcap to hide the bandaged head!)
 Thank goodness for insurance!

 I’d also recommend ensuring you have trip cancellation coverage.
 Read about my experience cancelling a trip.